zachlipp/lippingoff/content/blog/sampling.md

 ## Choosing a prediction

 Let's step away from the ChatGPT example for a second.
 Consider a classification problem: An app that identifies what's in a photo.
 How do we go from a model generating probabilities to a prediction?
-In this case, we get the best answer from the model by...returning the most probable class.
+That's simple enough: Given an array of probabilities, pick the biggest one.

 ![](/post/visualizing_sampling/vision.png)